rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-ros-pubsub/docker-runtime.md

 	10. Click **NEXT** > **CONFIRM PACKAGE CREATION**.

 ## Create a Cloud Routed Network
 A routed network allows you to establish ROS communication between different ROS package deployment.
 Binding a routed network resource to your deployment will enable other deployments on the same routed network to consume ROS topics/services/actions as defined in the package.
+If you have already created a routed network, you can skip this procedure.

 Perform the following procedure to create a routed network.